 At the time I was looking at this house, I was reading The Power of Broke (book review).
 It’s truly amazing how “you are what you eat.”
 In the Power of Broke, there are many stories of people who were in survival mode and had nowhere to go but up.
 For some reason, there was a burning desire inside of me that wanted to become broke so I could force myself to crush my goals.

 Lastly, I wanted to play the real estate game a little bit.
 I was looking to work on my negotiation skills, and what better way to do that than to make an offer on a house!

 The first time I bought a house, I pulled the trigger on the 2nd house I looked at.
 Well, old habits do not die hard.
 I made up my mind later that Saturday and called my agent.
 I was ready to make an offer on the house….

 My Initial Offer

 Initially, I wanted to get into the real estate game, but not go too hard.
 At the time of making the offer, I had about $12k in cash.
 Putting 5% down on a mortgage and paying 3% closing costs would result in about $11k out of pocket.
 I did not want my bank account balance to drop that low.

 My initial offer was $149,000, seller pays 3% of closing costs, earnest money of $1,000, contingent on inspection and contingent on financing.
 It wasn’t the best offer, but wasn’t too bad either.
-I wasn’t trilled about the house, but wanted to see what would happen.
-One last thing to note, I wouldn’t need to submit my earnest money until after the inspection (more on this later).
+I wasn’t thrilled about the house, but wanted to see what would happen.
+One last thing to note: I wouldn’t need to submit my earnest money until after the inspection (more on this later).

 My Follow-up Offer